pheara/pheara.github.io/content/post/critical_algo_studies_-_methods.md

 ## Implement it Yourself

 The idea is that by implementing the system yourself, you will understand the required steps and parts better by doing so.
-Rob Kitchin named this method “Reflexively producing code” in his paper “Thinking Critically About and Researching Algorithms”&nbsp;<sup>[ref:Crt](#ref:Crt)</sup>
+Rob Kitchin named this method “Reflexively producing code” in his paper “Thinking Critically About and Researching Algorithms”&nbsp;[ref:Crt]

 The inspiration for this approach are auto-ethnographic methods.
 Examples for these are keeping a journal/diary and observing one-self.
 As with any of them, your personal biases, assumptions and views will strongly influence the results.

 ## Scraping <a id="scraping"></a>

 You download the entire thing, e.g. a set of home-pages, and explore them, e.g. by clustering them.
-The article “Auditing Algorithms”&nbsp;<sup>[ref:AAg](#ref:AAg)</sup> lists several limitations for this though:
+The article “Auditing Algorithms”&nbsp;[ref:AAg] lists several limitations for this though:

 Some pages constantly change as they’re personalized (e.g. Google results differ between persons and searches)